What Is Intestinal Malrotation?

 - repeat this behavior when the next cramp happens

-Infants also may be irritable, lethargic, or have irregular stools.
+Infants also may be fussy, lethargic, or have trouble pooping.

-Vomiting is another symptom of malrotation, and it can help the doctor determine where the obstruction is located.
-Vomiting that happens soon after the baby starts to cry often means the obstruction is in the small intestine; delayed vomiting usually means the blockage is in the large intestine.
-The vomit may contain bile (which is yellow or green in color) or may resemble feces.
+Vomiting is another symptom of malrotation, and it can help the doctor determine where the obstruction is.
+Vomiting that happens soon after the baby starts to cry often means the blockage is in the small intestine; delayed vomiting usually means it's in the large intestine.
+The vomit may contain bile (which is yellow or green) or may resemble feces.

-Additional symptoms of malrotation and volvulus may include:
+Other symptoms of malrotation and volvulus can include:

 - a swollen abdomen that's tender to the touch

-- diarrhea and/or bloody stools (or sometimes no stools at all)
+- diarrhea and/or bloody poop (or sometimes no poop at all)

-- irritability or crying in pain, with nothing seeming to help
+- fussiness or crying in pain, with nothing seeming to help

 - rapid heart rate and breathing

-- little or no urine because of fluid loss
+- little or no pee because of fluid loss

 The doctor may use barium or another liquid contrast agent to see the X-ray or scan more clearly.
-The contrast can show if the bowel has a malformation and can usually determine where a blockage is located.
+The contrast can show if the bowel has a malformation and can usually find where the blockage is.

 Adults and older kids usually drink barium in a liquid form.
 Infants may need to be given barium through a tube inserted from the nose into the stomach, or sometimes are given a barium enema, in which the liquid barium is inserted through the rectum.

 Treating significant malrotation almost always requires surgery.
 The timing and urgency will depend on the child's condition.
-If there is already a volvulus, surgery must be performed right away in order to prevent damage to the bowel.
+If there is already a volvulus, surgery must be done right away to prevent damage to the bowel.

 Any child with bowel obstruction will need to be hospitalized.
 A tube called a nasogastric (NG) tube is usually inserted through the nose and down into the stomach to remove the contents of the stomach and upper intestines.
 This keeps fluid and gas from building up in the abdomen.
 The child may also be given intravenous (IV) fluids to help prevent dehydration and antibiotics to prevent infection.